Dart

 Rumil

 A parser combinator library that represents parsers as data, not functions.
-You describe what to parse.
-A separate interpreter handles the rest: backtracking, memoization, error reporting.
-Because parsers are just values, left-recursive grammars work without rewriting, deep chains stay stack-safe, and composition is predictable.
+You describe what to parse; a separate interpreter handles backtracking, operator precedence, and error reporting.
+Because parsers are values, left-recursive grammars work without rewriting, and deep input stays stack-safe, bounded by memory rather than the call stack.
+Beyond a parse result, rumil can produce lossless green/red syntax trees with resilient error recovery and incremental reparse, so language tooling can keep a tree in sync as the source is edited.

 dart pub add rumil